Afro-Bolivians: History of slavery in Bolivia

-In 1544, the Spanish Conquistadors discovered the silver mines in a city now called Potosí, which is on the base of Cerro Rico.
-They began to enslave the natives as workers in the mines.
-However, the health of the natives working in the mines became very poor, so the Spanish began to bring in enslaved Sub-Saharan Africans to work in the mines.
 Slaves were brought as early as the 16th century in Bolivia to work in mines.
 In Potosí during the 17th century 30,000 Africans were brought to work in the mines from which the total population of Potosí which numbered around 200,000.
 Slaves were more expensive in Bolivia then other parts of the Spanish colonies costing upwards to 800 pesos.
 This was due to the fact that they had to be bought from slave ports in the coastal region of the Spanish empire and had to trek from cities like Cartagena, Montevideo, and Buenos Aires to Bolivia.